Insights

 5. It helps to be in the room

 The best part of Nexus?
-The side conversations, connections and shared spark from being surrounded by curious leaders who show up authentically.
-Starting the day with an all-room game of rock-paper-scissors and ending it on the dance floor with a robot dog, we left Nexus feeling inspired, energized and ready to take on what's next.
+Being in person.
+The side conversations, connections and shared energy.
+Getting inspired by curious leaders who show up authentically.
+Nexus 2025 started with an all-room game of rock-paper-scissors and ended on the dance floor with a robot dog.
+When it was all said and done, we left feeling energized and ready to take on what's next.

 We’re grateful to everyone who joined us in San Diego.
 Thanks for showing up with open minds and big questions.
 And thanks for proving, again and again, that only the curious will thrive.